thomasbyttebier/thomasbyttebier/_posts/2019-12-06-enhancing-a-physical-exhibition-visit-through-digital.md

 ## The beauty of a Progressive Web App (PWA)

 And so, following [a super interesting example by the Whitney](https://whitney.org/visit/mobile-guide), we came up with an audio guide that exists as a [Progressive Web App (PWA)](https://en.wikipedia.org/wiki/Progressive_web_application).
 A PWA is basically a website that adopts app-like behavior by using forthcoming technologies.
+Here's what it looks like:

 ![Mockups of the audio guide Progressive Web App (PWA) we designed and developed for ING.]({{site.baseurl}}{{page.imgpath}}ing-pwa-screens-base-design.jpg)